IanKlein6/Student-Records-App-MT/docs/DEVLOG.md

 - Resolved merge conflicts in doc/devlogs branch
   - Helped with __pycache__ file conflicts during merge from main
   - Helped with ROADMAP.md conflict resolution
+- Main branch updated with all branches.
+Will start new students branch.